WarrenArmstrong/f1-app/README.md

 - [License](#license)

 ## About
 This app allows the user to view metrics and visualizations of Formula 1 data.
-It does this by taking the [Formula 1 World Championship](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) dataset from Kaggle, building it into a snowflake schema relational database.
+It does this by taking the [Formula 1 World Championship](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) dataset from Kaggle and building it into a snowflake schema relational database.
 The app executes queries against this database in order to serve metrics and visualizations to the user.

 ## Screenshots